JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/an_introduction_to_reinforcement_learning_jl_design_implementations_thoughts/index.md

 end
 ```

-Note that by default, `(policy::AbstractPolicy)(::AbstractStage, env)` will do nothing and the workflow is simplified to the earlier version.
+Note that by default, `update!(policy::AbstractPolicy, ::AbstractStage, env)` will do nothing and the workflow is simplified to the earlier version.
 For the specific policy `Agent`, it will update its internal `policy` and `trajectory` at each stage:

 - `update!(policy, trajectory, env, stage)` (Read as `update!` the inner `policy` given a `trajectory`, `env` and the current `stage`)
 - `update!(trajectory, policy, env, stage)` (Read as `update!` the inner `trajectory` given a `policy`, `env` and the current `stage`)